murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/Witchcairn - a Cairn Hack.md

 - Javelin: d6 attack die, considered a Balanced Weapon for purposes of dual wielding.

 **Two-handed (*Bulky*) Ranged Weapons**
-- Bow: d6 attack die
+- Bow: d6 attack die.
+Quiver(3) included in the Item.
 - Crossbow: d8 attack die, and has to be reloaded as an action after each attack.
+Bolts included in the Item.

 ### Armor